oresho/hng/README.md

     server.error.include-message=always

   3. You can also configure other application-specific settings in the same file.

+## Deployment
+ This application was deployed on render, follow these steps to deploy:
+ 1. Package your application in a jar file using
+    ```bash
+    mvn clean package
+ 2. Test the package by using the command:
+    ```bash
+    java -jar your-application.jar
+ 3. Add a docker file with the following commands:
+    ```bash
+      FROM eclipse-temurin:17-jdk-alpine
+      VOLUME /tmp
+      COPY target/*.jar app.jar
+      ENTRYPOINT ["java","-jar","/app.jar"]
+      EXPOSE 8080

 ## Usage & Testing
 A Postman Document was included to show the various permissible requests.